Hakkemose Brickworks: History

 Hakkemose Brickworks had by the 1870s developed into the largest brickyard in the country.
 It produced 7 million bricks in 1872.
 In 1883, it also started a production of terracotta objects and faience cocklestoves.
 The brickyard was represented and won awards on the 1872 Nordic Exhibition in Copenhagen and again on the Nordic Exhibition of 1888.

-Langgaard passed away in 1890 and his heirs sold the brickyard to a British consortium in 1895.
+Langgaard died in 1890 and his heirs sold the brickyard to a British consortium in 1895.
 The clay deposits had been depleted in 1908 and the Hoffmann kiln was demolished in 1909.
 The factory was from then on used for production of ceramic objects and tiles.
 Morten Korch was managing director of the factory from October 1909 to September 1911.
 It closed in 1915.

 Legacy

 All the brickyard buildings have been demolished.
 Hakkemosegård's main wing was demolished in the 1990s.
 Charlottegård, which was built for Langgaard in 1858 and named after his wife, has survived.
 The central lake in Hakkemosen is its former clay pit.